 Bacterial motility and behaviour

-Co-workers: Nicolas Delalez, Andreas Dieppold, Nelly Dubarry, Christopher Jones, Rakesh Pandey, Kathryn Scott, James Allen, Sheng-Wen Chiu, Matthew Smith, Andrea Szollossi, Stuart Thomas, Elaine Byles.
+Co-workers: Nicolas Delalez, Andreas Diepold, Nelly Dubarry, Christopher Jones, Rakesh Pandey, Kathryn Scott, James Allen, Sheng-Wen Chiu, Matthew Smith, Andrea Szollossi, Stuart Thomas, Elaine Byles.

 We investigate the dynamics of bacterial sensory transduction and the control of bacterial motility.
 Rhodobacter sphaeroides controls the stopping frequency of its single flagellum by integrating signals from two chemosensory pathways, one responding to the extracellular environments and localised at the cell poles and one responding to the metabolic state and localised at mid cell.
 We are interested in the communication between the sensory and adaptation mechanisms of the two pathways as a model for sensory network integration in general.